-This apple brine recipe is pretty easy to put together, but requires a bit of preparation before the actual brining of the turkey can begin.
+With this succulent smoked turkey brined in apple juice, you get a great flavor and improved texture of your turkey.
+Because of the sweetness of the juice, no additional sugar is added to this recipe.
+This brine recipe is pretty easy to put together, but requires a bit of preparation before the actual brining of the turkey can begin.

 Bring the water and salt to a boil.
 Add the spices to the water and drop to a simmer.
 After 5 minutes, cover the pan, remove from heat and allow to cool to room temperature.
-Place the water in the refrigerator and chill overnight.
+Place the brine in the refrigerator and chill overnight.

 Keep the turkey in the fridge as it brines.
 If there's no room, a milk jug full of frozen water can be placed over the turkey, which will both hold it down and keep the brine cold without diluting it.